frandieguez/.dotfiles/README.md

-# 🚀 Fran Dieguez dot configuration files
+# 🚀 Fran Dieguez dotfiles

 Repository containing all the automations required to setup my development machine in just a few seconds after a fresh install.